 Email: [email protected]

 Phone (domestic): 888-477-7728

 Updated Customer Service Hours

-To better support you throughout this crisis, and in compliance with local, state, and federal safety regulations, College Board's phone support hours are now 9 a.m.—6 p.m.
+College Board phone support hours are 9 a.m.—6 p.m.
 ET, Monday—Friday.

 Frequently Asked Questions